mathematic-inc/ts-japi/src/docs/README.md

 ### Serializing Errors

-The {@linkcode ErrorSerializer} class is used to serialize any object considered an error (the {@linkcode ErrorSerializerOptions.attributes | attributes} option allows you to choose what attributes to use during serialization). *Alternatively* (**recommended**), you can construct custom errors by extending the {@linkcode JapiError} class and use those for all server-to-client errors.
+The {@link ErrorSerializer} class is used to serialize any object considered an error (the {@link ErrorSerializerOptions.attributes | attributes} option allows you to choose what attributes to use during serialization). *Alternatively* (**recommended**), you can construct custom errors by extending the {@link JapiError} class and use those for all server-to-client errors.

-The [error serializer test](https://github.com/mu-io/ts-japi/tree/master/test/error-serializer.test.ts) includes an example of the alternative solution.
+The [error serializer test](https://github.com/mathematic-inc/ts-japi/tree/master/test/error-serializer.test.ts) includes an example of the alternative solution.

-The following example constructs the most basic {@linkcode ErrorSerializer}: (Note the lack of `await`)
+The following example constructs the most basic {@link ErrorSerializer}: (Note the lack of `await`)

 ```typescript
 [[include:error-serializer.example.ts]]